 Hey, writers and readers!

 It’s not a good month without an indie novel or two.
-Today I’ll be reviewing Revived by Nina del Arce, or the first novel in the Forevers series.
-You’ll soon see that it’s a great vampire novel to devour this month.
+Today I’ll be reviewing Cemetery Shift by Nina del Arce, or the first novel in the Cheston series.
+You thought the spooky book reviews were over, but you’re in for a pleasant surprise.
+The novel was released end of June, so it’s still a relatively fresh read!
 Check out the review below and make sure to give your two cents in the comments section if you’ve already read the book, too!

 Rating: 4 stars

 Josh Tremaine has his own skeletons in the closet, and he prefers to keep them there.
 He is determined to start fresh in Cheston, a small town that could use a new journalist.

 When he’s the first to discover a girl in the graveyard, he’s immediately hushed and asked to keep his nose out of it.
 When he hears that this girl was pronounced dead and buried already, he can’t leave the story alone.
 And the story won’t leave him alone, either.
 Josh, with the help of the attractive police officer Dan Weston, sets out to put this story—and spirit—to rest.

 Del Arce is exceptionally good at dropping hints, red herrings, and cliff hangers.
 I feel like I enjoyed the plot more than the characters, which isn’t a bad thing.
 Basically, we got a taste of each characters’ personality with the expectation that we’ll delve deeper into their past in the next book in the series.

 All of the parts surrounding the twists and turns of learning the identity of the “dead” girl and her past was a wild ride and I think you will enjoy it.
 Being in a creepy town makes it difficult for Josh to know who to trust and how to draw the line between fact and fiction.